curiousoffice/playbook/README.rst

 2. **A** nalyze measurements in order to detect underlying issues and areas of improvement
 3. **P** ropose changes via simple checklists that can be found on `guidelines <https://guidelines.sophilabs.io/projects/checklist>`_

+Note that the squads are not responsible for actually implementing the best practices proposed.
+Their execution should be part of the projects and their individuals goals.

 Rules
 ~~~~~